dudintv/vizartist-scripts/dudin-omo/dudin-omo-animated/README.md

 ## Animated OMO.
-Show off one elemnet and keep away others (with a cool animation)
+Show off one element and keep away others (with a cool animation)

 #### Version 2.5.0 (1 September 2020)
 * ADD: selector of two types transformation moving: "through base state" and "through hidden state"